Ubirr Rock Art Talks

 People and landscapes

-Nadab Lookout, 20 minutes
+Nadab Lookout, 20 minutes (evening only)

 The views of the floodplain show relationships between landscapes and people in Kakadu.
 There are a variety of different landscapes, habitats and clan groups around this area that can be pointed out from this lookout.
 Look out at the view and see it from a cultural or scientific point of view.